-- An attacker may try to selectively capture nodes based on the knowledge of their IDs in order to obtain most keys for its forged node ID – as described in Section 2.1.5, actual IDs of nodes distributed in the first round can be kept secret just between a node and its direct neighbours, never transmitted over a non-encrypted channel.
+- may try to selectively capture nodes based on the knowledge of their IDs in order to obtain most keys for its forged node ID – as described in Section 2.1.5, actual IDs of nodes distributed in the first round can be kept secret just between a node and its direct neighbours, never transmitted over a non-encrypted channel.

-- An attacker will use a node with a random forged ID – based on previous analytical results, a group of nodes will have a very high probability of sharing at least one key that the attacker does not know and thus also a very high probability of detecting cheating.
+- will use a node with a random forged ID – based on previous analytical results, a group of nodes will have a very high probability of sharing at least one key that the attacker does not know and thus also a very high probability of detecting cheating.

-- An attacker will select such a position within the network so that neighbouring nodes only know the keys known to the attacker – there are the following defenses:
+- will select such a position within the network so that neighbouring nodes only know the keys known to the attacker – there are the following defenses:

 (a) At least minAuthKeys are required to enable the key exchange.
 This security parameter prohibits poorly secured exchanges.

 (b) The use of a fresh random identifier instead of the original ID as described in Section 2.1.5 for selective capture of nodes above to minimize attacker knowledge about nodes in network.

-- An attacker will use node(s) with same ID(s) as the captured one(s) – known as the Sybil attack.
+- will use node(s) with same ID(s) as the captured one(s) – known as the Sybil attack.
 Our protocol offers no defense here, and we rely on other replication detection mechanisms.